 It’s the just your puritanical hatred of sexuality that makes you hate “Slave Leia.”

-I’m fully cognizant of the cultural pressures my daughters will face.
+That said, I’m fully cognizant of the cultural pressures my children will face.
 I learn every day about the dangers of the world they are entering.
-They are both different from when I and my wife were kids.
+They are different from the world I knew at their age.

 I can tell you unequivocally that the costume of a character in a decades-old movie is the last concern on my freaking list.
-The costume of a character in a current movie is still in the bottom third of that list.
+The costume of a character in a current movie is still in the bottom third of that list, if it registers at all.

 Parenting is hard.
 It requires constant vigilance, an informed opinion, and a conscious decision to raise your children to think critically and analytically.
 It’s tiring.
 It requires figuring out how to turn situations into learning lessons.